-The employment of graduating F-1 students in student positions (such as Academic Support Assistant, GA, RA, IA, TA, TF) must end no later than the date of Form I-20 expiration, which normally is the date of graduation.
-If the termination date has to be later than the graduation date for payroll and/or benefits purposes, the "Last Date Worked" must not exceed the expiration of Form I-20.
+The employment of graduating F-1 students in student positions (such as Academic Support Assistant, GA, RA, IA, TA, TF) must end no later than the expiration date on Form I-20, which normally is the date of graduation for that semester.
+If the termination date has to be later than the graduation date for payroll and/or benefits purposes, the "Last Date Worked" still must not exceed the expiration of Form I-20.

 The employment of students pursuant to CPT must end no later than the CPT end date indicated on the last page of Form I-20.